One San Mateo Meeting

 Share your experiences as a renter and learn about new laws protecting you. / Comparta sus experiencias como inquilino y conozca las nuevas leyes que lo protegen.

-Thank you to the more than 300 people who came our October 3rd’s presentation by Professor Richard Rothstein.
-It was a truly powerful evening, one that we believe brought greater light to the minds of both the uninformed and the informed alike.
+Thank you to the approximately 400 people who came to October 3rd’s presentation by Professor Richard Rothstein.
+It was a truly powerful evening, one that we believe brought greater light to the minds of both the not yet informed and the already somewhat informed alike.

 Today, housing discrimination based on race or ethnicity is against the law.
 In recent history, it was required.